ObjectModules/deploy/Gollum.md

       bob->alice: Test response
     }}}}}}

 You can replace the string "blue-modern" with any supported style.
+Alternatively you can use [js-sequence-diagrams](http://bramp.github.io/js-sequence-diagrams/)

 ## Include other pages